 - With criminal negligence causing physical injury by means of a weapon

-- Purposely placing someone in apprehension of immediate physical injury
+- Purposely placing someone in the apprehension of immediate physical injury

 - Recklessly engaging in conduct that creates a substantial risk of death or serious physical injury